Unboxed-Software/solana-course/content/type-cosplay.md

 - Explain the security risks associated with not checking account types
 - Implement an account type discriminator using long-form Rust
-- Use Anchor to initialize account which automatically include a unique 8 byte discriminator
+- Use Anchor's `init` constraint to initialize accounts
-- Use Anchor to automatically check the discriminator of an account passed into an instruction
+- Use Anchor's `Account` type for account validation

 # TL;DR